Villavu/Simba/Doc/sphinx/docdoc.rst

 Capitalisation
 ~~~~~~~~~~~~~~

-The titles of all major sections have all worlds capitalized.
+The titles of all major sections have all words capitalized.
 (The ones with
 ===)
-The minor sections and subsections (---) and (~~~) have only the first word
+The minor sections and subsections (---) and (~~~) have only the first word and
 Simba specific words (like Simba itself) capitalized.

 Try to stick to the Python documentation standards.